 The best brands know that a great experience — from product design to customer journey to digital and in-person interactions — is what customers either remember or try to forget.
 Brands deliver great experiences in part by genuinely paying close attention to every detail along the way.
 They listen to what their custos crave and provide experiences that surprise and delight.”

 Why You Need a Digital Employee Experience Design — The HR Trend Institute @hrtrendinst, By Hans Mangelschots @mangel_h

 “Digitisation is everywhere, whether you like it or not.
 It disrupts the way we live and the way we work (together) – sometimes even subconsciously.

 Like in every change process there will be resistance, that might feel like it is delaying what needs to be done.
 However, when you can convince your toughest opponents, they will become your best allies.
-In this article, I will share my views on the potential of the digitisation in the workplace, especially for HR.”
+In article, I will share my views on the potential of the digitisation in the workplace, especially for HR.”

 Why internal Communications Needs to be at the Centre of Digital Transformation — Marketing Tech News @MarketTechNews, By Cyrus Gilbert-Rolfe

 “It’s no surprise that today’s enterprises face increasing challenges, from brand reputation to employee retention, which can be exacerbated by a lack of synchronised communications or reliance on one tool to reach everyone.
 You may often wonder how you can better inform, support, and connect to all of your employees using modern communications strategies?
 However, thanks to software and the proliferation of handheld devices there has never been a better time to digitally transform your internal communications.”